GRPC server and client

 Or you can write your own python scripts to interact with the poulpe boards connected to the network.
 For example

-from python_client import PyPoulpeRemoteClient
+from poulpe_ethercat_py import PyPoulpeRemoteClient

 import time